jamesvanmil/hydra_glossary/hydra_glossary.md

 One or many connected RDF statements.
 In a graph data, relationships are arbitrarily expressed through the relations descibed by the RDF statements, as opposed to though the structure of the a hierachical database.

 #### Hydra
-Hydra is a software framework (Hydra Head), a organization of instutions (Hydra Partners), and a community of users (Hydra Adoptors).
+Hydra is a software framework, a organization of instutions (Hydra Partners), and a community of users (Hydra Adoptors).
 In the software framework context, Hydra is a set of gems that provide familiar, Ruby on Rails patterns for connecting Fedora to a Rails application, including connections to the Solr search platform through the Blacklight gem.
+Hydra software is maintained on Github at [https://github.com/projecthydra](https://github.com/projecthydra)

 #### Hydra Adopters
 Individuals or institutions who are using the Hydra framework without having joined the project as a partner.
 Developers working within this category are able to contribute to the project after signing agreements which ensure that the code they share is under an open source license.